James Johnston (Scottish musician)

-James Robert Johnston (born 25 April 1980) is a Scottish bassist, vocalist, and songwriter, best known for his work with Scottish group Biffy Clyro.
-He is also known as Jim or Jimbo and sometimes signs his name as such.
+James Robert Johnston (born 25 April 1980) is a Scottish bassist, vocalist, and songwriter for Scottish group Biffy Clyro.

 Early life

 Johnston was born and raised in Carmunnock, Glasgow before the family moved to Kilmarnock, with his twin brother Ben (who became the drummer for Biffy Clyro), and his younger brother, Adam Johnston (who was Biffy Clyro's drum tech).
-The first gig he ever attended was Rancid at Glasgow Barrowlands in 1995, when he was fifteen.